 The Prince’s Palace in Monaco is a private residence,

 but the State Apartments are open to visitors for part of the year.
+Visits of the Prince's Palace/State Apartments are currently closed.
+It will re-open on April 2021.

 Prince Honoré II assembled substantial collections of